jacksleight/statamic-miniset/README.md

 Other fieldtypes can be added but will not have a compact style.

-Miniset returns a simple array of values which can either be output in it's entirety, or individual values can be [plucked](https://statamic.dev/new-antlers-parser#plucking) from the array:
+Miniset returns a simple array of values which can either be output in its entirety, or individual values can be [plucked](https://statamic.dev/new-antlers-parser#plucking) from the array:

 ```html
 {{ my_options | json }}